University of Maine at Machias

-The University of Maine at Machias (UMaine Machias or UMM) is a public college in Machias, Maine.
-It is part of the University of Maine System.
-The institution was founded in 1909 as a normal school for educating teachers, and offers studies in recreation, English, education, social sciences, and physical sciences, including a marine biology program.
-Enrollment is 760 students.
+The University of Maine at Machias (UMaine Machias or UMM) is a satellite campus in Machias, Maine.
+It is part of the University of Maine System, and it is the only regional degree-granting campus of University of Maine.
+The institution was founded in 1909 as a normal school for educating teachers.
+Enrollment is 293 students.

 History

 The original name of school was the Washington State Normal School.
 It was later renamed to the University of Maine at Machias.
-The prior name is still evident in several locations on campus most prominently on Powers Hall.

 In April 2016, the institution announced that it would enter into a partnership with the much larger University of Maine in Orono.
 The agreement included the sharing of administrators between the institutions.

 Academics

-The University of Maine at Machias offers 12 undergraduate majors.
+The University of Maine at Machias offers nine undergraduate majors.

 Campus

 The University of Maine at Machias is part of the University of Maine System.
 The university was founded in 1909.
 The campus occupies 243 acre in rural downeast coastal Maine on the Machias River.